APorkolab/BibleVerse/README.md

 The application can be downloaded from:

- - display random verb(s),
+ - display random verse(s),
- - quick selection and retrieval of known verbs,
+ - quick selection and retrieval of known verse,
  - keyword-based search.

 By default, the application works from the Káldi-Neovulgáta translation.
 In later versions of the program, it is possible to choose an another translation.